 Toys that do not pose a choking hazard are allowed in the baby pool.

-Goggles are not to be worn while riding down the slide.
-They should be held and not used as a toy.
+Life jackets and goggles are not to be worn while riding down the slide.

 Riders must exit the slide catch as quickly as possible and are not to wait on or attempt to catch another rider.